Learning Task Priorities from Demonstrations: Learning operational and configuration space constraints simultaneously

-Finally, Figure \ref{fig:shakingCOMAN} shows the two distinct phases of the movement during a reproduction in the real COMAN platform.
+Finally, Figure \ref{fig:shakingCOMAN} shows the two distinct phases of the movement during a reproduction in the real COMAN robot.
 In this experiment, we used a tray to carry a shaker towards COMAN, where an optical tracking system provided the shaker pose to the robot.
-We employed the learned TP-GMM to generate joint references $ \mb{\hat{q}}_t $, for every time step of the reproduction, that were fed to a position controller at the joint level.
+We employed the learned TP-GMM to generate joint references at every time step of the reproduction, which were fed to a joint position controller.
 In the top row of Figure \ref{fig:shakingCOMAN}, the robot takes into account the operational space constraints as it reaches for the bottle, while in the bottom row, the robot shakes the grasped bottle with rhythmic shoulder movements.
 In both parts of the movement, the operational and configuration space constraints are properly replicated.
-Videos of the reproduction are available at \texttt{ \url{http://programming-by-demonstration.org/Silverio2017}}.
+Videos are available at \mbox{\texttt{ \url{http://joaosilverio.weebly.com/tro}} }.